-A crowdfunding campaign set up for Gomez, which had raised almost $35,000 by Wednesday evening, states he was knocked unconscious, and suffered a broken nose, cheekbone and orbital bone, as well as an injury to his hip and a concussion.
+A crowdfunding campaign set up for Gomez, which had raised more than $48,000, states he was knocked unconscious, and suffered a broken nose, cheekbone and orbital bone, as well as an injury to his hip and a concussion.

 The crowdfunding page describes him as "a precious and loved member of our Queer community."

 In the days after the assault was reported, social media posts identified a member of the CFL's Ottawa Redblacks as being one of the people allegedly responsible for the attack.
 The Redblacks announced on Wednesday evening that Larsen had been suspended from the team, pending an ongoing investigation.